 In addition to our graduate credit courses, we will also be offering a series of three-day workshops.
 We will be joined by Kabria Baumgartner, Northeastern University, and JerriAnne Boggis, executive director of the Black Heritage Trail of New Hampshire for their workshop, Stories of Freedom 3.
 A second workshop will be announced shortly!
 Please browse through our website to see all the offerings, instructor biographies, and times.
 If you have questions, please reach out to us at email@example.com or call 603-862-1168.

-All of our courses and workshops are open to teachers – at all levels—interested in taking courses for their own enrichments and professional development.
+All of our courses and workshops are open to teachers – at all levels—interested in taking courses for their own enrichment and professional development.
+New teachers, or teachers returning to classrooms, are particularly welcome.
 The program is also open to those who would like to work toward a Master of Science for Teachers (M.S.T) degree in the Department of English.

-It promises to be a summer of engaged learning, community, and renewal.
+It promises to be an exciting summer.
 I hope you can be part of it.